muness/muness.github.io/_posts/2023-09-26-planning-not-plans.md

    - **Engage with stakeholders to understand expectations:**
      - TODO: Schedule sessions with key department stakeholders.
      - TODO: Share current impressions of the team's contributions with the department head and gather feedback.
-     - TODO: Participate in a departmental strategy meeting and take notes for follow-up.

    - **Familiarize with system portfolio, ensuring alignment with strategic vision:**
-     - TODO: Deep dive into the primary project management tool to understand the overall project status.
+     - TODO: Deep dive into Jira to understand the overall project status.
      - TODO: Begin discussions with the QA team assigned to understand collaboration opportunities.

    - **Develop a team charter and ensure understanding across the board:**